쉐도잉 연습: English Podcast For Learning English | This Video Will Change Your Life | English Leap Podcast - YouTube로 영어 말하기 배우기

 And speaking of inspiration, sometimes learning new words and phrases can help us articulate our goals and mindset even better.

-That’s why we have Charlotte here to break down some key vocabulary from today’s discussion!
+That's why we have Charlotte here to break down some key vocabulary from today's discussion.

-Hello, English learners!
-It’s time for Charlotte’s Vocabulary Breakdown!
+It's time for Charlotte's vocabulary breakdown.

 Let's take a closer look at some key vocabulary and how to use them in real-life conversations.